 Finding a spot that is both effective for distributing mist and completely inaccessible to a child is often impossible.
 Unlike a cool-mist model, where the only risk from a spill is a wet floor, a steam vaporizer poses a burn risk no matter where it’s placed.
 This makes it a stressful and impractical choice for any space where a young child sleeps and plays.

-Specific Safety Concerns for Infants and Toddlers
+Why Steam Isn’t Safe for Curious Infants and Toddlers

 Infants and toddlers lack the awareness to understand danger.
 The warm, hissing steam from a vaporizer can seem fascinating to a little one, who won’t realize it can hurt them.
 Our toddler program is built around creating a safe environment for exploration, and we apply that same thinking to home safety.
 A steam vaporizer is simply not compatible with a curious toddler’s need to touch and investigate their surroundings.